gabrielmax1/AAT_Project/README.md

 # All About Toys

-An e-retail system with GUI, developed with Tkinter, and features developed for 1811 - Paradigms of Programming with Software engineering documentation as back-end, produced for 1821 - Principle of Software Engineering.
-All developed from a real-life scenario where an offline retail store decides to turn to e-commerce to modernise.
+An e-retail system with GUI, developed with Tkinter, and features developed for 1811 - Paradigms of Programming with Software engineering documentation, produced for 1821 - Principle of Software Engineering.
+All developed from a real-life scenario where an offline retail store decides to turn to e-commerce to modernise his services.

 # What I Learned